-One time when we were on our way to the sugarbush -- not too far from where that woman and baby were sticking out of the bank -- my mother and I went to visit a place where somebody had been buried up in a tree.
-There was nothing unusual about that, them days, that's just the way it was -- they buried the people up in the trees in them days.
-It was so warm that this new dead who was just put up there before we came there had snakes crawling all over him.
-A snake can crawl up a tree you know.
+One time when we were on our way to the sugar bush -- not too far from where that woman and baby were sticking out of the river bank -- my mother and I went to visit a place where somebody was buried up in a tree.
+There was nothing unusual about that, them days; that's just the way it was -- they buried the people up in the trees them days.
+It was so warm that this new dead who was put up there not too long before we came had snakes crawling all over him.
+A snake can crawl up a tree, you know.
 My mother stopped and looked.
-She watched that snake crawl under a bark.
+She watched a snake crawl under a bark.
 There was a body wrapped up in the bark, and when she looked at that bark, there it was, a snake.
-She said, "Come on.
-Let's go."
+"Come on.
+Let's go," she said.

 Years ago we would make a food offering to the spirit of the dead about once or twice a year, in the spring and summer.
-[We’d] give food.
-Xxxadd51Dying That's the last sacrament of their life too.
-We’d make a movement to offer food and everything to the dead, and [the spirits] they'd always eat it.
+That's the last sacrament of their life too.
+We’d make a movement to offer food and everything to the dead, and they'd always eat it.

 Just as she was saying that Tibbetts reached his hand out and said, "Miigwech."
 And that old lady turned right around, raised her dress, and ran down the road.
-She wasn't [shy] no more.
-[She took right off] and all [the women] moved out of there [with her].
+She wasn't shy with her dress no more!!
+She took right off and all the women moved out of there with her.

 Here there was a lumberjack under there!